StanJBrown/playground/README.md

 If you want evolution recording (such as fitness/evaluation score vs time):

-- MongoDB (version 2.4 and higher)
+- PostgreSQL (version 9.3 and higher)
-- PyMongo (version 2.6 and higher)
+- Psycopg (version 2.5 and higher)

 ## Licence